ashleynilo/fprime-tutorial-math-component/docs/math-component.md

 fprime-util build
 ```

-!!! note
+> [!NOTE]
-    if you have not generated a build cache already, you may need to run `fprime-util generate` before you can build.
+> if you have not generated a build cache already, you may need to run `fprime-util generate` before you can build.

 The output should indicate that the model built without any errors.
 If not, try to identify and correct what is wrong, either by deciphering the error output, or by going over the steps again.
 If you get stuck, you can look at the [reference implementation](https://github.com/fprime-community/fprime-tutorial-math-component).

-!!! note
+> [!NOTE]
-    The advanced user may want to go inspect the generated code.
+> The advanced user may want to go inspect the generated code.
 Go to the directory `MathProject/build-fprime-automatic-native/MathTypes`.
 The directory `build-fprime-automatic-native` is where all the generated code lives for the "automatic native" build of the project.
 Within that directory is a directory tree that mirrors the project structure.
 In particular, `build-fprime-automatic-native/MathTypes` contains the generated code for `MathTypes`.

-!!! note
+> [!NOTE]
-    The files MathOpEnumAc.hpp and MathOpEnumAc.cpp are the auto-generated C++ files corresponding to the MathOp enum.
+> The files MathOpEnumAc.hpp and MathOpEnumAc.cpp are the auto-generated C++ files corresponding to the MathOp enum.
 You may wish to study the file MathOpEnumAc.hpp.
 This file gives the interface to the C++ class MathModule::MathOp.
 All enum types have a similar auto-generated class interface.

 ### Summary
 At this point you have successfully created the `MathOp` type